 Figure~\ref{fig:seq_pred_bpsM} presents (i) mean square prediction error (\textsc{mspe}); (ii) predictive interval width; (iii) absolute bias; and (iv) variance.
 We present boxplots for the distribution of each metric over the 50 replicates.
 This is made for each response and for each setting.
-In terms of predictive \textsc{mspe}, absolute bias, and variance, the settings \textsc{bps-c}, \textsc{bps-o} depict sligthly better performance.
-However, this seems to be compromising predictive interval width as the uncertainty of prediction results is much higher.
-Approaches that estimate $\{\alpha,\phi\}$, rather than fix them, more uncertainty is somehow expected.
-In addition, we find no evidence of any difference between \textsc{bps-c}, and \textsc{bps-o} for any metric.
-This is surprising, as it suggests the reliability of \textsc{dbps} even under the transfer learning setting we devise in Section~\ref{sec:AccelerMultivarMod}.
-Finally, irrespective of $\mathscr{M}$-closed or $\mathscr{M}$-open settings, it is more convenient to specify a set of candidate models using \textsc{double bps} instead of attempting to fix $\{\alpha,\phi\}$.
+In terms of predictive \textsc{mspe}, absolute bias, and variance, the settings \textsc{bps-c} and \textsc{bps-o} exhibit slightly better performance.
+However, this seems to compromise the predictive interval width, as the uncertainty in the predictions is much higher.
+Approaches that estimate $\{\alpha,\phi\}$, rather than fix them, are somehow expected to introduce more uncertainty.
+In addition, we find no evidence of any difference between \textsc{bps-c} and \textsc{bps-o} for any metric.
+This is surprising, as it suggests the reliability of \textsc{dbps} even in the transfer learning setting we devised in Section~\ref{sec:AccelerMultivarMod}.
+Finally, irrespective of $\mathscr{M}$-closed or $\mathscr{M}$-open settings, it is more convenient to specify a set of candidate models using \textsc{double bps} instead of trying to fix $\{\alpha,\phi\}$.